philipp-fischer/meeting-timer/README.md

 Meeting Timer
 =============

-Your meetings are take too long?
+Your meetings take too long?
 People don't focus on the important parts, but getting lost in the details?
 Then Meeting Timer is the right thing for you!

 ![](./images/screenshot.png)